 Playing through your phone also enables you to practice and play anywhere you can take your guitar.

-The following methods show you what options you have on how you can play your guitar through your phone.
+The following methods show you what options you have for playing your guitar through your phone.

 You may also want to check out a mini guitar amp.